justicenyaga/justicenyaga.me/content/posts/202401-my-neovim-configuration/index.md

 ## Conclusions

 That's it!
 Your Neovim environment is now configured and ready for use.
 Customize further based on your preferences, and happy coding!

+{{< alert icon="none" >}}

+Navigate to the next article in this series via the blue drop-down list at the end/beginning of this page for a detailed walkthrough of the keymaps configured in my Neovim setup.

+{{< /alert >}}

 ## Recommendations